-At Evolve Academy, we provide education for pupils in KS2 and KS3 who, for whatever reason, are currently unable to attend a mainstream school.
+At Evolve Academy and Enrich Academy, we provide education for pupils in KS2, KS3 and KS4 who, for whatever reason, are currently unable to attend a mainstream school.
+E

 We offer a nurturing, safe, inclusive and friendly environment where the building of trusting relationships is paramount.
 We have extremely high expectations and our pupils achieve good academic progress across the curriculum.
 We place an emphasis on improving reading, writing and maths skills through personalised and creative learning opportunities.

-How Evolve Academy support is accessed in Wakefield+
+How Evolve Academy and Enrich Academy support is accessed in Wakefield+

-Support from Evolve is accessed through the Wakefield Inclusion Panel.
+Wakefield schools can refer for a step-out placement at Evolve Academy.
+This support is accessed through the Wakefield Inclusion Panel.
 The aim of the AP pathway is to provide a 6- 12 week placement in an alternative setting in order to undertake assessment plus some intervention which is focused on the pupil’s holistic needs, followed by their return and successful reintegration into their current mainstream school.